 Kala chana recipe – black chickpeas cooked with onions, tomatoes and spices.
 Kala chana are the desi variety of chickpeas that are brown to black in color.
 These are used widely in Indian cuisine to make curries, stew and even stir fry dishes.
 This post shares the details on how to prepare and cook kala chana in a pot, pressure cooker & Instant pot.

+This spicy curried kala chana can be served with plain rice, plain paratha, roti or even with naan.
+It also goes well with jeera rice, ghee rice & turmeric rice.
 Most Indian households cook kala chana often since they are healthy, protein-packed, fiber rich and taste delicious.

 The preparation of kala chana recipe starts with rinsing and soaking them overnight in lots of water.